 It is essential that parents/guardians follow the school's traffic patterns before and after school.
 Schools have designated pick-up and drop-off zones for students that do not interfere with bus loading and unloading and staff parking.
-To ensure the safety of all schoolchildren, parents are asked to take their time, drive slowly, wait in line, and be patient.
+To ensure the safety of all students, parents are asked to take their time, drive slowly, wait in line, and be patient.
 Cell phone use is prohibited while driving on and around school property.
+Accessible parking spaces should not be used by anyone who does not present the appropriate placard or plate to use the space.